pcolmant/repanier/README.md

 This procedure shows you step by step how to install `Repanier` on a server.
 By applying it, you have all the elements to update a `Repanier` website with a new version of `Repanier`.
-And even to install several `Repanier` website on a seveur.
+And even to install several `Repanier` websites on a seveur.

 ## Linux prerequisites to run only once

-These prerequisites enhance the security of your server and configure it with the minimum libraries required for the installation of Repanier.
+These prerequisites enhance the security of your server and configure it with the minimum libraries required for the installation of `Repanier`.
 If you use a different distribution than Debian 9, take a look at [cookiecutter-django](https://github.com/pydanny/cookiecutter-django/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D/utility).
 If you want to install `Repanier` on a container, a good starting point is [Today I Learned – A Brief Intro to Docker for Djangonauts](https://www.revsys.com/tidbits/brief-intro-docker-djangonauts/)

 1. Login as `root` using a ssh session.
-2. Update you installation and install `sudo`.
+2. Update Linux and install `sudo`.
     ```commandline
     apt-get update
     apt-get upgrade -y